materialsproject/fireworks/docs/installation.rst

     git clone git@github.com:materialsproject/fireworks.git

    .. note:: Make sure you have an account on GitHub set up, and have associated your SSH key on your computer with your GitHub account.
 Otherwise you might get a cryptic ``Permission denied (publickey)`` error.
+Help on ssh keys can be found `here <https://help.github.com/articles/generating-ssh-keys>`_.

 2. Navigate inside the FireWorks directory containing the file setup.py::